 Are you able to navigate difficult conversations?
 Can you effectively share opinions without offending?
 It’s important to remember that no one is perfect – we all have limitations and days that our stress levels are high.
 Employers want to see that you can look past differences and still get the job done, which is why you might see this nursing interview question.

 8. In Your Opinion, What Is the Best Way to Motivate a Nurse to Perform at their Best?

 You can answer this nursing interview question in one of two ways.
 Consider sharing what motivates you.
 What helps you thrive in a working environment?
 Is it the number of professional development opportunities offered?
 Is it the advanced technologies adopted to help make jobs easier?
 Be open and share what conveniences or joys get to you perform your best every day.

 The second option is for you to describe a time in which you’ve motivated a co-worker to do better.
 We all have days we fall short and struggle — what have you done in the past to encourage others?
 Did you cover and allow someone 10 more minutes of break?
 Did you do a few extra tasks to take a bit off their plate?
 Either route you go, you’ll want to mention the importance of self-care and stress management.
 As a nurse, you face many battles, the employer will want to know that you are prepared to conquer.

 9. How Would You Handle a Disease Outbreak?

-While not always considered a common question, this one is becoming quite repetitive in interviews.
+While not always considered common in nursing interview questions, this one is popping up more frequently.
 Nurses must be able to adapt and even thrive in unique situations.
 Each day of work will look different from the last — be sure to communicate that you are down for the challenge.
 As a nurse, being committed to the job means long shifts, high stress, inconsistent environments, and putting the care of your patient first.